Monthly Direct Mail for Real Estate: The 12-Month Agent Playbook

 Layout notes

-- Use a letter format with your signature to lean into trust and warmth.
+- Use a letter-style format with your signature.

 The Local Vendor Guide Trifold